 Met expression and phosphorylation in CCA cells

-Western blotting analysis of both CCA cell lines (HuCCA-1 and KKU-M213) showed higher Met expression than in normal cholangiocytes (H69) (Figure ).
-Stimulation of cells by exogenous HGF resulted in induction of tyrosine phosphorylation at the critical autophosphorylation sites (pY1234/1235) in the catalytic domain of Met, but with a slight difference in the kinetics of Met activation between the two CCA cell lines; i.e. HGF stimulated a more rapid Met phosphorylation in HuCCA-1 cells (reaching a maximum at 15 min) than in KKU-M213 (maximum at about 15-60 min) (Figure and ).
+Western blotting analysis of both CCA cell lines (HuCCA-1 and KKU-M213) showed higher Met expression than in normal cholangiocytes (H69) (Figure 1A).
+Stimulation of cells by exogenous HGF resulted in induction of tyrosine phosphorylation at the critical autophosphorylation sites (pY1234/1235) in the catalytic domain of Met, but with a slight difference in the kinetics of Met activation between the two CCA cell lines; i.e. HGF stimulated a more rapid Met phosphorylation in HuCCA-1 cells (reaching a maximum at 15 min) than in KKU-M213 (maximum at about 15-60 min) (Figure 1B and C).

 Cell lysates from 80% confluent cells cultured in 10% fetal bovine serum (FBS) medium were examined for Met expression by Western blotting analysis (A).
 Lysates from HuCCA-1 (B) and KKU-M213 (C) cells treated with or without 50 ng/mL HGF for various times were analyzed by Western blotting for levels of Met and phospho-Met (pY1234/1235).
 The graphs show band densities of phospho-Met relative to those at zero time points.
 Data are presented as mean ± SE of results obtained from three independent experiments. aP < 0.05 vs untreated control.

 Effects of HGF on CCA cell invasiveness and motility

 HGF has been reported as being able to induce invasion of several cancer cell types.
 Here, CCA cell invasiveness and motility in response to HGF were investigated using a Transwell in vitro invasion/motility assay.
-In the absence of HGF, CCA cells showed abilities to migrate and invade, which were stimulated further by HGF in a dose-dependent manner over the concentration range of 10-100 ng/mL (Figure ).
+In the absence of HGF, CCA cells showed abilities to migrate and invade, which were stimulated further by HGF in a dose-dependent manner over the concentration range of 10-100 ng/mL (Figure 2).
 Although basal migration and invasion abilities of HuCCA-1 were relatively low when compared to that of KKU-M213, they were dramatically stimulated by HGF to levels comparable to those of HGF-induced KKU-M213.

 In vitro invasion and motility assays of HuCCA-1 (A) and KKU-M213 (B) cells were conducted in a Transwell unit coated with and without Matrigel.
 Cells (105) in serum-free medium were plated in the upper chamber of a Transwell unit and 0-100 ng/mL HGF added to the lower chamber.
 After 6 h of incubation, cells invading to the lower compartment of the Transwell unit were stained and counted.
 The numbers of invaded/motile cells are presented as mean ± SE of results obtained from three independent experiments. aP < 0.05, bP < 0.01, vs untreated control.